Social

 It has immense health benefits, is low in calories, very light to digest, rich in minerals, vitamins & dietary fibre.
 It consists of substancial amount of moisture & cools the body.
 It is excellent for weight watchers & diabetics.
 It is a popular home remedy for jaundice & considered as a best household remedy for heart problems, fever & also a laxative.

-Today’s recipe, is simple & quick to prepare.
+Today’s recipe, is a simple & quick to prepare stuffed padwal.
 Besides, it is very tasty with the wonderful mince stuffing.
 You may even stuff with vegetables or sea food.
 It is an excellent starter & a side dish.
-Do try out this delicious preparation & enjoy it!
-J
+Do try out this delicious stuffed padwal with mutton kheema & enjoy it! 😀

 Ingredients :